-- filled automatically with default values by the ConSol CM system, e.g., cmweb-server-adapter, ticketListRefreshIntervalInSeconds is set to 180 seconds.
+- filled automatically with default values by the ConSol CM system, e.g., cmweb-server-adapter, ticketListRefreshIntervalInSeconds is set to "180" seconds.
 You can modify the values if necessary. - prepared by the system, i.e., the system properties are in the list but they are not filled with the required values.
 For example, LDAP-related system properties will only be filled (manually by an administrator) when you configure the LDAP authentication. - filled by Admin Tool configurations which you perform by using the graphical user interface of the Admin Tool.
-For example, when you enter mailbox names in the E-Mail configuration, the respective values will be entered into the system property cmas-esb-mail,mail.incoming.uri (for an Mule/ESB system).
+For example, when you enter mailbox names in the Email configuration, the values will be entered into the respective NIMH system properties, e.g., cmas-nimh, mailbox.0.connection.host.
 In those cases, you should always use the graphical configuration and not edit the system property directly! - not set at all in a default installation.
-Then they have to be added manually, e.g., the activation of the TEF (Task Execution Framework) by adding the system property cmas-app-admin-tool, start.groovy.task.enabled and setting its value to true. - added to a system manually as customer-specific system properties.
+Then they have to be added manually, e.g., the activation of the TEF (Task Execution Framework) by adding the system property cmas-app-admin-tool, start.groovy.task.enabled and setting its value to "true". - added to a system manually as customer-specific system properties.
 If the module name starts with custom-, those system properties are exported in a scenario (see section Deployment (Import/Export)).
 For example, you can define and add your own system properties to manage escalation times.
 In this way, you can store the values here in the system properties administration and an administrator can change the values without requiring any programming knowledge.
 In the script code where the system properties are referenced, only the system property name is used.
 This is explained in the following section.

-F.10.4 Programming with System Properties
+F.11.4 Programming with System Properties